 Hurricane Irma barreled into Florida over the weekend as a Category 4 hurricane after leaving a trail of destruction on islands and island chains in the Atlantic.
 Less than two weeks before, Harvey caused a catastrophe in Houston and along the Texas and Louisiana Gulf Coast.

-In both cases, it's obvious how the priorities of capitalism made these natural disasters so much worse.
+In both cases, it’s obvious how the priorities of capitalism made these natural disasters so much worse.
 But what can be done about it?
-Below is a speech, edited for publication, by Paul Fleckenstein given last week--before Irma reached Florida--at a meeting of an International Socialist Organization chapter at the University of Vermont.
+Below is a speech, edited for publication, bygiven last week–before Irma reached Florida–at a meeting of an International Socialist Organization chapter at the University of Vermont.

 WE ALL witnessed two catastrophic storm events in the past two weeks, and a third, Hurricane Irma, is heading through the Caribbean toward southwestern Florida, where I used to live.